-- 1. At least 120 hours of course work at or above the 1000-level in addition to any required courses below the 1000-level.
-At least 40 hours must be earned in courses numbered at the 3000-4000 level; - 2.
-The General Education Program as listed elsewhere in this catalog; - 3.
-A comprehensive major or a major of at least 30 hours and a minor of at least 18 hours. - 4.
-The residency requirements as described elsewhere in this catalog.
+I. At least 124 hours of course work at or above the 1000 level in addition to any required courses below the 1000 level.
+At least 40 hours must be earned in courses numbered at the 3000-4000 level:

+2. The General Education Program as listed elsewhere in this catalog;

+3. A comprehensive major or a major of at least 30 hours and a minor of at least 18 hours.
+Students planning to teach must complete the Professional Education Core, which may be substituted for the 18-hour subject matter minor.

+4. The residency requirements as described elsewhere in this catalog.